Antonio Masini

 Antonio Masini (c.
-1639 – 20 September 1678) was born in Florence.
+1639 – 20 September 1678) was an Italian composer and conductor.
 During the last years of his life in Rome he was the Kapellmeister of the Cappela Giulia in Rome and furthermore the chamber musician of the former Queen of Sweden Kristina during her stay in Rome.

 Biography

+Antonio Masini was born in Florence in c.
+1639.
 During the years 1663 and 1664 his presence in Lucca and Ferrara is known.
-Furthermore a theatre performance in Ferrara in 1666 was mentioned.
-In accordance with a report he already had been in Rome in 1771.
+His opera L’Eumene (now lost) was staged in Ferrara in 1666.
+In accordance with a report he already had been in Rome in 1671.
 A request to pay a surgeon's bill is documented for the intended castration of a boy called Paolo Nanini in order to maintain his voice.
+In initially worked in Rome as a chamber musician in service to Christina, Queen of Sweden; and continued to do so while working as a church musician.

+On 1 May 1674 Masini was named maestro di capella of St. Peter's Basilica at the Vatican; a post which he maintained until his death.
+He concurrently served as maestro di capella of the Confraternita della S. Casa di Loreto dei Marchigiani associated with the San Salvatore in Lauro.
+In recognition of the Holy Year of 1675 eight of his oratorios were performed at the oratory of the Chiesa di Sant'Orsola della Pietà in Rome; including La morte di Saul, Ieft, Sacrifizio d’Abram, S Eustachio, S Dorotea, Sommersione di Faraone, Sposalizio di Salomone, and Tobia.
+These works demonstrate some of the earliest implementation of the concerto grosso form.

-In 1774 he advanced to be the director of music of the Cappella Giulia in Rome, additionally he was the maestro of the ensemble at the Confraternita della S. Casa di Loreto dei Marchigiani and at the church of S. Salvatore in Lauro.
-He kept this employment beginning with the year 1674 until his death in 1678.
-In February of 1678 he performed a play in the presence of the former Queen of Sweden.
+In February of 1678 he performed a play in the presence of several cardinals and his employer Christina, Queen of Sweden.
 This so called Comedia di Antonio Masini took place in the Casa di Monsù Ridò a Monte Brianzo.
-Obviously this could have been the opera Il Narciso.
-He was succeeded by Francesco Beretta.
+Scholars believe this could have been the opera Il Narciso.
+He died in Rome not long after on September 20, 1678.
+His post at the St. Peter's Basilica was assumed by Francesco Beretta after his death.
 According to Baini, his burial place is S. Maria in Posterola.